eloylp/image-scaler/README.md

 ```

 ## Architecture
-A layered architecture.
-Domain Driven Design approaches.
+A layered architecture with some domain driven design traits.
 It covers many
 best practices and patterns to ensure the good reading and scalability of code.
 It has a clever separation of all infrastructure layers like storage, messaging
 analyzers and more.